Space Travel (Eric Pianka)

 I also mentioned taking a one-way trip to allow for materials necessary to build biosphere greenhouses.
 I would revise my advice now and send up only female colonists with seeds and some frozen sperm.
 Such a strategy would double the number of babies colonists could make, therby increasing chances of successful colonization.
 Ironically, male babies would be born off planet Earth (i.e., they would actually be Martians!)

 Science fiction has played a prominent role in our lives and many are convinced that humans will ultimately leave Spaceship Earth (perhaps “Lifeboat” is a better metaphor) and travel throughout the Cosmos.
 Shows like Star Trek encourage this fantasy, but few people have given enough thought to how totally dependent we are on other life forms, let alone how tied to Earth we actually are.
 First, and foremost, like every other denizen of this planet, we are, and will always be, Earthlings.
 For humans to exist for long periods in outer space will require complex life support systems, well beyond those currently available.
 In addition to controlling things like temperature, gravity, and gases, we must eat, and food cannot be created in magical replicator boxes as depicted on TV.
 Rather, we will have to find means of growing food on space ships.
 This will require much more space than anticipated, probably more than is possible.
 Attempts at constructing self-contained biospheres here on Earth have been limited but so far all have failed.
-Nevertheless, a few diehard futurists still entertain aspirations that humans will be able to live successfully in space (see, for example, this website.
+Nevertheless, a few diehard futurists still entertain aspirations that humans will be able to live successfully in space (see, for example, this Space Colony.

 We depend on other organisms for food, medicine, shelter, and clothing.
-Simply put, humans could not exist without our symbiotic bacteria, let alone without the endosymbiotic photosynthetic chloroplasts housed by all green plants.
+Simply put, humans could not exist without our symbiotic bacteria, microbiomes, let alone without the endosymbiotic photosynthetic chloroplasts housed by all green plants.
 Endosymbiosis, Other life forms, Life that lives on us, Dust mites.

 Many of the genes that drive our physiology and metabolic processes were invented billions of years ago by microbes in Earth's primeval oceans.
 Even your own blood plasma reflects our ancient origin: it is very close to sea water.
 We are but one small branch on the tree of life.
 We share most of our genes with other organisms, including bacteria and fungi.
 Space travel simply won't be possible unless we carry a substantial biodiversity out with us.

-If we can, we ought to try to colonize Mars while it’s still possible.
-Some tough and brave pioneering women should go out on a one-way spaceship to Mars.
-Their biggest challenge will be to build themselves a greenhouse to grow their own food and hold in and recycle and re-use every molecule of oxygen and water.
 Mars gets awfully cold, so staying warm will be a challenge (the first colonists will probably freeze to death if they don’t die of thirst or starvation first!).
 It won’t be easy, but successful colonists will have sweepstakes reproductive success by founding future populations of humans.
 The whole idea of terraforming Mars to make it like Earth will require centuries or millenia (if it’s even possible!).
 You can’t make an ocean or an atmosphere quickly or easily!
 Yet both are essential to life as we know it on planet Earth.
-We should take the Library of Congress up with us on DVDs so that when humans wink out in this little sphere, there will be a record of what happened here on Earth somewhere else.
+We should take the Library of Congress up with us on flash drives so that when humans wink out in this little sphere, there will be a record of what happened here on Earth somewhere else.

 On that new planet, a book little kids read in kindergarten will be “The Rape of Earth,” its lesson will be let’s treat our new planet better.
 But, based on past experience, it does not look as if humans learn from one another’s past mistakes.